bmndc/nokia-leo/README.md

 #### Nokia 2720 Flip and Nokia 800 Tough with andybalholm's EDL
 Unlike the 6300 4G and 8000 4G, our phones' EDL loader properly works with both reading and writing, so the steps are more straightforward.

 1. Switch your phone to EDL mode and connect it to your computer.
+Either:
-  - From the turned on state, turn on debugging mode on your phone by dialing `*#*#33284#*#*`, connect it to your computer and type `adb reboot edl` in a command-line window.
+  - if your phone is on, turn on debugging mode on your phone by dialing `*#*#33284#*#*`, connect it to your computer and type `adb reboot edl` in a command-line window.
-  - From the turned off state, hold down both side volume keys (2720 Flip) or both D-Pad Up and Down keys (800 Tough) at the same time while inserting the USB cable to the phone.
+  - if your phone is off, hold down both side volume keys (2720 Flip) or both D-Pad Up and Down keys (800 Tough) at the same time while inserting the USB cable to the phone.

 In both cases, the phone's screen should blink with a 'Powered by KaiOS' logo then become blank.
 This is normal behaviour letting you know you're in EDL mode and you can proceed.

 2. Open the extracted EDL folder in a command-line shell.
-Extract the boot partition of the phone by typing either of these commands depending on which file you have:
+Extract the boot partition of the phone to the current directory on your computer =by typing either of these commands depending on which file you have:
 {:start="2"}
 ```
 python edl.py -r boot boot.img -loader 2720.mbn